Imago Training (Open to the Public):

 • A model that teaches couples how to move “from conflict to connection”, and to utilize their relationship for growth and healing.

-• To understand your own relationship dynamics, and how to apply this knowledge for personal growth/healing and for the enhancement of your own intimate relationships.
+• Your own relationship dynamics, and how to apply this knowledge for personal growth and healing, for the enhancement of your own intimate relationships.

 Certification